Frequently Asked Questions

 Who is in Charge of the Summer Camp?

-The Executive Camp Director is Mr. Tim Feeney (the Evangelization Director for St. Philip Neri Parish), and Mr. Matteo Santi Amantini and Mr. Hunter Luers (Youth Ministers for St. Philip Neri and St. Clement Parishes) are Co-Directors!
+The Executive Camp Director is Mr. Tim Feeney (the Evangelization Director for St. Philip Neri Parish), and Mr. Matteo Santi Amantini is the Assistant Directors!

 Will registration remain open throughout the summer?

-Registration will close on May 14th.
-Please contact us if there are any questions/concerns.
+Registration will close at the end of May.
+Please get in touch with us if there are any questions/concerns.

 Is lunch provided by Summer Program?